yxwu1999/yxwu1999.github.io/_pages/about.md

 - Member of Graduate Students' Union in Southeast University
 - Member of Students' Union in Hohai University
 - Member of Red Cross Youth Club in Hohai University
-- Class monitor in Hohai University
+- Class president in Hohai University

 ## 📜 Academic Activities